Nemorous/wordreaper/README.md

 ## About the Project

-This tool is designed to scrape and format highly focused wordlists<br> for password cracking, utilizing CSS selectors for surgical precision.
+This tool is designed to scrape and generate smart, focused wordlists<br> for password cracking, utilizing CSS selectors for surgical precision.

 <details>